mgould-tic/supercast/README.md

 Process control is achieved by connecting back to the individual supervisor xml-rpc interfaces.

 ### Suggested server implementation details
-Oyr reference server implementation (not open source currently) has a number of identical redundant processes connected by a shared memory grid.
+Our reference server implementation (not open source currently) has a number of identical redundant processes connected by a shared memory grid.
 This allows updates to be received by any server process and the data shared with all others in the cluster.